zfs-old-crap/linkytime/docs/UserGuide.md

   * Meeting List State
 * Module List Panel

-You may type your commands in the **Command Box** and pressing Enter to execute it.
-The result message will be displayed in the **Result Display** box.
+You may type your commands in the **Command Box** and press Enter to execute it.
+The result message is displayed in the **Result Display** box.

 Your meetings are displayed on the left in the **Meeting List Panel**, and your modules are displayed on the right in the **Module List Panel**.

-At the top of the **Meeting List Panel**, there is a **Meeting List State** label that indicates whether you are viewing your upcoming and ongoing meetings or your archived meetings.
+At the top of the **Meeting List Panel**, the **Meeting List State** label indicates whether you are viewing your ongoing and upcoming meetings or your archived meetings.

 ### Meeting Card